torquebox/torquebox.org/news/2011-09-07-torquebox-openshift-express.md

 repository to get up and running on OpenShift Express in a few minutes.

+Once you get your sample application running check out the [OpenShift Express User Guide][user-guide] and the [Ruby on Rails Express Quickstart Guide][rails-quickstart] to learn more about the OpenShift client tools (rhc-* commands) and how to deploy a Rails application.

 # The Details

 For the curious, we piggy-back on top of the JBoss AS7 support in